 Instructions

-- Preheat oven to 425 degrees F. Generously spray a baking dish with non-stick cooking spray.
+- Preheat oven to 425 degrees F/218 degrees C. Generously spray a baking dish or small roasting pan with non-stick cooking spray.

 - In a medium bowl, mix hoisin sauce, BBQ sauce, soya sauce, garlic and ginger together.